davermn5/shadydev/README.md

     );

-Lastly, enter your Twilio sandbox # here:
+Also, enter your Twilio sandbox # here:
 $sandboxNumber = "xxx-xxx-xxxx";

+Lastly, call the program by invoking 'testAcallable.html'

 Install questions or enhancements feel free email davermn5 at gmail dot com